ibm-cloud-docs/Cloudant/guides/replication_guide.md

 Using the form,
-define the source and target databases, then click "`Replicate`".
+define the source and target databases, then click `Start Replicatation`.

 ![replication3](../images/replication_guide_3.png)

-The status of each replication task can be seen in the "`All Replications`" section of the Dashboard.
+The status of each replication task can be seen by clicking the `Replication` tab.
-Each job changes state from "`Triggered`" to "`Complete`" as it progresses.
+Each job changes state from `Running` to `Completed` as it progresses.

 ![replication4](../images/replication_guide_4.png)